 Topic/Unit Name Main Content Tentative Time Frame

-1. Classification of living things August - October
+1. Biology August - September

-How do we pass on our Dichotomous Key
+How do we pass on our Classification of living things

 inheritance?
-Transcription
+Dichotomous key

+Transcription, translation

-Osmosis, Diffusion
+Osmosis, diffusion

-Meiosis, Mitosis
+Meiosis, mitosis

 Gas exchange

+Biodiveristy

 Command terms

-2. Forces October - January
+2. Physics October - January

-Are you balanced?
+Where might we be going?
+Forces

 Recap Newton's three laws of motion

-Calculation of forces

-Connections between force and energy
+Calculations

+Circuits

 Waves

+Wave phenomena

 Ozone layer

 Variables

-3. Calculating atomic weights January - March
+3. Chemistry January - March

-How do different chemical Polymers
+How do different chemical Calculating atomic weights

 environments support life?
+Polymers

 Acids and bases

-Buffer solution Endo and exothermic reactions Dilution 4.
+Neutralisation Buffer solution Endo- and exothermic reactions Writing chemical reactions Balancing equations Dilution 4.
 Exam preparation Repetitions March →

-Our main book is MYP by Concept 4&5; Science but extra materials, videos and activities will be added.
+Our main book is MYP by Concept 4&5; Science, but extra materials, videos and activities will be added.
 The students will have most of their work collected in the online platform Google Classroom.

-Students may occasionally need to do additional work at home, which will be assigned according to the ISB Homework Schedule in the assessment policy.
+Students may occasionally need to do additional work at home, which will be assigned according to the ISB Homework policy.
 The students will also be asked to study at home in preparation for the in-class tests starting at least two weeks before the test.

-Assessment criteria, Science Students grades will be made up of marks from the following criteria Criterion A Knowing and understanding Maximum 8 Criterion B Inquiring and designing Maximum 8 Criterion C Processing and evaluating Maximum 8 Criterion D Reflecting on the impact of science Maximum 8
+Assessment criteria, Science Students grades will be made up of marks from the following criteria Criterion A Knowing and understanding Maximum 8 Criterion B Inquiring and designing Maximum 8 Criterion C Processing and evaluating Maximum 8 Criterion D Reflecting on the impact of Maximum 8 science

-Task 1: Test unit 1: Biology Task 2: A written article, unit 1 Task 3: Test unit 2: Physics Task 4: Lab report, unit 2
+Task 1: Test unit 1: Biology Task 2: A written article, unit 1

+Task 4: Lab report unit 2: Spike Prime robots